TrellixVulnTeam/swahilipython_SCMU/Doc/faq/windows.rst

    automatically, though I have not been able to get this to work (I'm a complete SWIG newbie).

-6. Using a Python shell script to put up a Python interpreter window from inside your Windows app is not a good idea; the resulting window will be independent of your app's windowing system.
+6. Using a Python shell script to put up a Python interpreter window kutoka inside your Windows app is not a good idea; the resulting window will be independent of your app's windowing system.
 Rather, you (or the wxPythonWindow class) should create a "native" interpreter window.
 It is easy to connect that